State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{Aviation:} In the context of powerplant maintenance, performance metrics serve as a crucial representation of the system's workability and efficiency.
-Customized metrics are tailored to specific operational parameters and characteristics and used to predict the current or future state of the powerplant.
-Customization is typically the weighted sum of flight conditions (e.g., altitude, Mach number) and sensor measurements (e.g., fan speed, fan flow) \cite{frederick2007user}.
-These metrics can be associated with either static thresholds \cite{xiong2021digital} or dynamic ones that adapt to changing conditions \cite{KO2022116094}.
-Standardized metrics are also used for similar predictive tasks.
-For instance, measures such as propulsive efficiency or Froude Efficiency, which are widely recognized in the field, are used in the assessment of system performance \cite{national2016commercial}.
-The use of both customized and standardized metrics underscores the multifaceted approach needed in powerplant maintenance for comprehensive and accurate PMx tasks.
+\textbf{Aviation:} In powerplant maintenance, performance metrics are essential for representing the system's workability and efficiency.
+Customized metrics are tailored to specific operational parameters and characteristics and are used to predict the current or future state of the powerplant.
+This customization often involves a weighted sum of flight conditions (e.g., altitude, Mach number) and sensor measurements (e.g., fan speed, fan flow)~\cite{frederick2007user}.
+These metrics can be tied to either static thresholds\cite{xiong2021digital} or dynamic ones that adapt to changing conditions~\cite{KO2022116094}.
+Standardized metrics are also employed for similar predictive tasks.
+For instance, widely recognized measures such as propulsive efficiency or Froude Efficiency are used to assess system performance~\cite{national2016commercial}.
+The use of both customized and standardized metrics highlights the multifaceted approach required in powerplant maintenance to achieve comprehensive and accurate PMx tasks.

-\textbf{HVAC:} The performance metrics for HVAC systems are overwhelmingly classified as standardized metrics.
-They quantify characteristics such as capacity and efficiency pertaining to various substructures (e.g., fan, coil).
-For instance, the cooling capacity can be gauged by controlling the flow rate of chilled water \cite{liang2007model}, whereas power efficiency can be determined by monitoring the power transferred to the flow relative to the power consumed by a fan or pump \cite{rafati2022fault}.
-Beyond representing the performance of individual substructures, these metrics can also depict the overall performance of the corresponding PMx system.
-This can be accomplished through the use of bespoke performance indices \cite{nathalie2017hvac} or metrics that adhere to industry norms \cite{elnour2020sensor}.
-This application of performance metrics in HVAC systems demonstrates their fundamental role in facilitating effective PMx activities.
+\textbf{HVAC:} The performance metrics for HVAC systems are predominantly classified as standardized metrics, used to quantify characteristics such as capacity and efficiency across various substructures (e.g., fan, coil).
+For example, cooling capacity can be measured by controlling the flow rate of chilled water~\cite{liang2007model}, while power efficiency can be determined by monitoring the power transferred to the flow relative to the power consumed by a fan or pump~\cite{rafati2022fault}.
+Beyond assessing the performance of individual substructures, these metrics can also represent the overall performance of the corresponding PMx system.
+This can be achieved through the use of bespoke performance indices~\cite{nathalie2017hvac} or metrics that adhere to industry standards~\cite{elnour2020sensor}.
+The application of performance metrics in HVAC systems underscores their fundamental role in enabling effective PMx activities.